Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Regression analysis: Simple linear regression with parameter estimation, graphical model validation, transformation of variables, confidence and prediction intervals for parameters.
-Multiple linear regression with parameter estimation, statistical tests and confidence intervals for parameters, and variable selection.
+Multiple linear regression with parameter estimation, statistical tests and confidence intervals for parameters, variable selection, and regularization methods.

-Time series analysis: STL decomposition, confidence and prediction bands, AR models with parameter estimation, confidence and prediction bands, autocorrelation, and model selection; anomaly detection; spectral analysis.
+Time series analysis: STL decomposition; ARMA, seasonal and non-seasonal ARIMA, Holt-Winters models with parameter estimation, confidence and prediction bands, autocorrelation, and model selection; anomaly detection; spectral analysis.
 Use-cases in economics, finance, and engineering.

 Teaching and Learning Methods